CMDTausif/BankLoanAnalysis_Using_SQL_PowerBI/README.md

 **5. Third-Party Data Sources -** Banks may also utilize third-party data sources, like income verification services, to gather additional information about borrowers for a comprehensive assessment.

+### Process For Granting Loan

+**1. Loan Application -** The loan application process starts when a customer submits their application to a bank or lending institution, either in person, online, or through other available channels.

+**2. Application Review -** During the application review, the lending institution evaluates the loan application and collects essential documents like income statements, credit reports, and identification.

+**3. Identity Verification -** Identity verification is an essential initial step to confirm the applicant's identity, ensuring authenticity and preventing identity theft.

+**4. Credit Check -** A credit check is a key step where lenders access the applicant's credit report from credit bureaus to assess their credit history, score, and any past delinquencies or defaults.

+**5. Income Verification  -** Income verification is conducted by lenders to assess the applicant's ability to repay the loan.
+This may involve reviewing pay stubs, tax returns, or other income-related documents.

+**6. DTI Check -** Lenders calculate the Debt-to-Income (DTI) ratio, which compares the applicant's monthly debt payments to their monthly income.
+A lower DTI suggests a stronger capacity to repay the loan.

+**7. Employee Verification  -** Lenders may verify the applicant's employment status and duration by contacting their employer.
+A stable employment history is typically viewed as a positive factor in the loan assessment.

+**8. Collateral Assessment -** If the loan is secured by collateral, such as a home or car, the lender assesses its value and condition to ensure it covers the loan amount in case of default.

+**9. Risk Assessment-**
+Lenders conduct a risk assessment to evaluate the overall risk of the loan.
+This includes analyzing the applicant's credit risk, income stability, and the purpose of the loan.

+**10. Loan Approval or Denial-** After gathering all necessary information and conducting a risk assessment, the lender decides whether to approve or deny the loan application.
+If approved, the lender determines the loan amount, interest rate, and terms.

+**11. Disbursement of Funds-**
+After both parties sign the loan agreement, the lender disburses the funds to the borrower, who can then use the funds for the specified purpose.

+**12. Repayment-**
+The borrower is responsible for making regular loan payments as outlined in the loan agreement, which includes repaying both the principal amount and interest.

+**13. Ongoing Monitoring-**
+Lenders monitor the loan throughout its term, tracking payments, evaluating the borrower's financial health, and addressing any delinquencies or defaults.